sleb/overdrip/TESTING.md

 ## Test Philosophy

 We follow a **targeted testing approach** - focusing on the most critical business logic rather than comprehensive coverage.
-Tests are designed to catch regressions in core functionality while remaining maintainable and fast (~27ms execution).
+Tests are designed to catch regressions in core functionality while remaining maintainable and fast (~33ms execution).
+We avoid testing built-in language features, crypto libraries, or trivial operations.

 ## Test Structure